openebs/openebs/contribute/design/README.md

 OpenEBS is an open source storage platform delivering containerized block storage for containers.

 Yes!
 The storage controller functionality is itself, delivered as containers.
 An OpenEBS Volume comprises of one or more containers working as a clustered microservice, providing block storage to other containers.
-This micro-services based architecture for storage controller functionality - where data for each volume is served by its own set of containers as against a single monolithic storage controller serving multiple volumes.
-This is what differentiates OpenEBS from traditional storage appliances..
+This is a micro-services based architecture for storage controller functionality - where data for each volume is served by its own set of containers as against a single monolithic storage controller serving multiple volumes.
+This is what differentiates OpenEBS from traditional storage appliances.

 OpenEBS Storage Controller functionality comprises of several micro-services (or containers) that can be classified into two broad categories:
 - OpenEBS Data Plane - that serves the data to the applications and
-- OpenEBS Control Plane - that manages the OpenEBS Volume Containers If you notice this classification, resembling a typical Container Orchestrator (CO), it is because OpenEBS Volumes are delivered through containers and these containers are better managed by COs!
+- OpenEBS Control Plane - that manages the OpenEBS Volume Containers Hence, If you notice this classification, resembling a typical Container Orchestrator (CO), it is because OpenEBS Volumes are delivered through containers and these containers are better managed by COs!
 Hence OpenEBS Control Plane services work in conjunction with the CO - schedulers, apiserver, and so on.

 ## OpenEBS Volume Container (aka jiva, aka data plane)